keymon/terraform-snippets/bosh-lite/README.md

 Usage:

  1. Run terraform: `terraform apply`
- 2. Generate the needed environment variables:
+ 2. Generate the needed environment variables, or run `. ./init-env.sh`:

     ```
 # Region to use